Individual store and restaurant hours may vary.

 One card, countless reasons for giving.
-The GGP Gift Card is the perfect gift for loved ones or yourself.
+Our gift card is the perfect gift for loved ones or yourself.

-The NJ Transit provides transportation to Woodbridge Center with convenient drop off locations.
-For route information and further details please visit the NJ Transit website to plan your visit.
+NJ Transit provides transportation to Woodbridge Center with convenient drop-off and pickup locations.
+For route information and further details, please visit the NJ Transit website to plan your visit.

 Join a vibrant community.
 Connect with Woodbridge Center to take advantage of special programs and events.